Skip to main content

 Medication

-At the moment there is no medication proven to treat emotionally unstable personality disorder or personality difficulties.
-You may have been offered medication for other related problems and if so, it is best that this is reviewed by a psychiatrist or your GP as required.
+At the moment, there is no medication proven to treat emotionally unstable personality disorder or personality difficulties.
+You might be taking medication for other related problems.
+If so, it’s best to have these reviewed by a psychiatrist or your GP.

-You may be encouraged to discuss the medications you are using, if any, to explore the function purpose and effectiveness of these and explore any side effects.
-It may be necessary to stop or reduce any unhelpful medications.
+You may be encouraged to talk about any medications you are using to see how they work and if they have any side effects.
+It might be necessary to stop or reduce any medications that are not helpful.

 What is the commitment for?

-You will be in the DBT intervention programme for up to 6 to 12 months.
+You will be in the dialectical behaviour therapy (DBT) program for about 6 to 12 months.

 What about hospital treatment?

-The most effective treatment for EUPD or complex emotional needs occurs in the community.
+The best way to treat emotionally unstable personality disorder or complex emotional needs is usually in the community.

 Questions and answers